DBatUTuebingen/Advent_of_Code/2022/21/README.md

 ### Part 2

-Another bug crept up, where `UNION`-columns cannot be updated, if table has a primary key.
+A bug (?) crept up, where `UNION`-columns cannot be updated, if table has a primary key constraint.

+Default parameter for `MACRO` do not work correctly when passing subqueries (bug?)

 Usage: